 As the name of this visa group suggests, it got introduced for family purposes.
 It includes:

 If parents or grandparents want to visit their children or grandchildren in Canada, they can apply for a Canada super visa.
 It also gets called a parent visa.
 You can apply for a tourist visa to see your relatives in Canada.
 But a Canada tourist visa is only valid for six months.
 The super visa is valid for two years.
 Please remember that if you want to apply for a super visa, your child or grandchild must be Canadian Permanent Residents or Canadian Citizens.
-To know if you need a super visa or not, please visit A complete guide to Canada super visa blog.
+To know if you need a super visa or not, please visit the related article from the left sidebar.

 3. Student visa

 By a Canada study visa, you can only start studying at Designated Learning Institutions (DLI).
-By a study permit, you can:
+With a study permit, you can:

 - stay in Canada until your program ends